 Where: The Bertha Roman fort at NO097268, where the river Almond flows into the Tay north of Perth.
 It was named relatively recently as Bertha and lies across the Tay from Scone, the traditional site of coronation of Scottish kings, which was probably ancient Ταμεια ‘Tay crossing’.

 Name origin: The ending –danum resembles *danu, which contributed to the names of rivers across the ancient world that were somehow double, including two instances of Dano in Britain, and various rivers now called Don, including one not far away at Aberdeen.
 Initial Levio- also has to do with rivers, judging by the the element Lav- possibly associated with variable rivers as discussed here and by the discovery of Roman timber river-edging beside the lower Rhine at Levefanum and by the river crossing at Durolevo in Kent.
-A possible translation for Levio- is ‘embankment’, but it is not obvious that Bertha had a particularly unusual river bank.
+A possible translation for Levio- is ‘embankment’, like the word levee, but it is not obvious that Bertha had a particularly unusual river bank in Roman times.
 An alternative, possibly better, hypothesis is that Levio- referred to the weir itself.
 Latin had two similar verbs levo ‘to elevate’ and levo ‘to smoothe’ and of course a weir both elevates and smoothes water flow.
 Laevus ‘left’ is probably irrelevant.